 4 VCE Units 3–4 School-assessed Coursework

 School-assessed Coursework consists of a set of assessment tasks that assesses each student’s level of

 4.1 Preparation for School-assessed Coursework

-Advice for Teachers
+Advice for teachers

 For each new or revised VCE study since 2015, information that was formerly contained in a separate Assessment Handbook has been incorporated into a single Advice for teachers publication.
 Studies

 about Units 3 and 4 School-assessed Coursework.
 Advice is provided on how to construct and incorporate

 on the VCAA website.
 Notification of any changes to assessment advice during the course of study will be

 4.2 Initial assessment

 the teacher’s rating of the performance of each student on the tasks specified in the study design.
-The Advice for Teachers/Assessment Handbook for each VCE study provides advice on the assessment of
+The Advice for teachers/Assessment Handbook for each VCE study provides advice on the assessment of

 completed.
 This approach is unnecessary, and schools should not try to determine individual rankings for

 4.3 Feedback to students